nfdi4plants/ARC-specification/ARC specification.md

 All four object types follow their [corresponding profiles](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md).
 It is RECOMMENDED to adhere to the following conventions when creating this file:

-- The root data entity follows the [ISA Investigation profile]([https://github.com/nfdi4plants/arc-to-rocrate/blob/main/profiles/investigation.md](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md)).
+- The root data entity follows the [ISA Investigation profile](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md).
   - The root data entity description are taken from the "Investigation Description" term in `isa.investigation.xlsx`.
-  - The root data entity authors are taken from the "Investigation Contacts" in `isa.investigation.xlsx`:
+  - The root data entity authors are taken from the "Investigation Contacts" in `isa.investigation.xlsx`.
   - The root data entity citations are taken from the "Investigation Publications" section in `isa.investigation.xlsx`.
 - For each assay and study linked from `isa.investigation.xlsx`, one dataset entity is provided in `ro-crate-metadata.json`.
 The Dataset id corresponds to the relative path of the assay ISA file under `assays/`, e.g. "sample-data/isa.assay.xlsx".
 Other metadata is taken from the corresponding terms in the corresponding `isa.assay.xlsx` or `isa.study.xlsx`.
 - The root data entity is connected to each assay and study through the `hasPart` Property.